10 Things You MUST Know about

 6. Your Medical History and Private Life Are NOT Off Limits

-If the insurance company or at fault party gets an attorney involved on their side, that attorney will dig deep into your personal life.
-They will hack through your:
+Get ready for a deep dive into your personal life.
+If the insurance company or at-fault party gets an attorney involved on their side, that attorney will dig deep into your personal life.
+They will go through your:

 - Employment records